remy/next-http/README.md

 - When using a domain name, I've found that `CNAME` records can result in `DNS Error` so make sure to use `A` records ideally - you'll see error `2`.
 - There's no SSL/TLS support - ensure your host is on *plain* http.
-- Large binary get on cpsect seems to fail (or my ESP is returning the data oddly)
+- Large binary `get` on Cpsect intermittently to fail (or my ESP is returning the data oddly)
 - CSpect's ESP "emulation" doesn't have an 8-bit mode, so if you're sending or receiving bytes that are in the 8-bit range, i.e. above `$7F` the emulation won't work.
-You can of course attach a real ESP 01 device and
+If you want want to support cspect, then you can use the `-7` flag and your server will need to use base64 encoding.
+If your data is 7-bit (i.e. you have no byte values larger than `$7F`) then Cspect should work without extra options.
 - Zesarux requires ESP bridging - I've not been able to test this, if you have feedback, please let me know.
-- I've noticed when using Cspect's emulation, if the host can't be reached, Cspect will hang
+- I've noticed when using Cspect's emulation, if the host can't be reached, Cspect will hang entirely.
-- When using the `offset` you are constrained to 16K, so if the offset is 8,192, then the max length is also 8,192
+- When using the `offset` you are constrained to 16K, so if the offset is 8,192, then the max length is also 8,192 (there's no error checking on this currently)

 ## Todo